equinixmetal-archive/docs-packet-legacy/products/03-servers/02-key-features/11-metadata.md

 For a spot instance, there will be an additional field in the metadata: **"spot": {}**

-In case the server is up for termination, meaning your spot price falls below the current bids, then you will see **termination_date** appearing into that spot field.
+In case the server instance is up for termination, meaning your spot price falls below the current bids, then you will see **termination_date** appearing into that spot field.
 Keep in mind that the current termination time is **120 seconds**.